-This section sets out the key activities and projects that the Council will deliver over the next four years, either directly or in partnership with other organisations and the private sector, in order to help secure the long term growth of Chesterfield's economy.
-The programme focuses on those activities which directly impact on regeneration and growth, whilst recognising the broader range of activities undertaken by the Council that enable growth by making Chesterfield a great place to live.
-Progress in delivering the programme will be reported on an annual basis.
+This section sets out the key activities and projects that the Council will deliver over the next three years, either directly or in partnership with other organisations and the private sector, in order to help secure the long term growth of Chesterfield's economy.
+Further project specific detail will be provided in the Economic Growth Service Plan and progress in delivering the programme will be reported on an annual basis.